markdwags/Razor/help/docs/guide/index.md

 # Introduction

-The **Razor Scripting Engine** is a _"command based scripting language"_ designed to make it easier to read, create, edit and share UO Razor scripts.
+The **UO Razor Scripting Engine** is a _"command based scripting language"_ designed to make it easier to read, create, edit and share UO Razor scripts.

 To learn more about this version of Razor, please visit the [home page](https://www.razorce.com).